Fountain of Trajan in Ephesus

 Life of Roman Emperor Trajan

-Emperor Trajan was the second of the “Five Good Emperors” of Rome.
-He ruled Roman Empire between 98 and 117.
-Trajan was born in Italica, Hispania Baetica, from a well-established family which had originated in Picenum which made him the only emperor who was born outside of Italy.
+Emperor Trajan is a significant figure in Roman history, known for his military conquests and administrative reforms.
+The Trajan Fountain is a reminder of his impact on the Roman Empire and his legacy in the cities under his rule.
+He was the second of the “Five Good Emperors” of Rome.
+He ruled the Roman Empire between 98 and 117.
+Trajan was born in Italica, Hispania Baetica, from a well-established family that had originated in Picenum, which made him the only emperor who was born outside of Italy.

 Face reconstruction of the Roman emperor Trajan